Landscaping FAQs for Edmonton Homeowners

 • Try your very best to AVOID stepping on your new sod as you will leave imprints that will disrupt the consistency/drainage of your lot.

 Cutting: First lawn cut should be when the sod blades are about 6” long.
 DO NOT cut lower/shorter than 3” for the first cut as it will dry up the sod faster.
+There is nothing wrong with cutting your grass short, just requires additional water if the area is exposed to a lot of sunlight.

 Fertilizer: Early fall is when we recommend to fertilize your lawn with a good soak right after.